heimskr/game3/README.md

 Thanks to Tilation for their [indoor tileset](https://tilation.itch.io/16x16-small-indoor-tileset).

 Thanks to [Vadim](https://github.com/Vadimuh), [Fayabella](https://github.com/Fayabella) and [Bamboozle.jpg](https://github.com/Bamboozle-jpg) for their flower sprites.

-Fayabella has also contributed many ideas over the course of the game's development.
+Thanks to Fayabella again for her work on many other sprites and for her many ideas and feedback over the course of the game's development.

-Thanks to Fayabella again for her farmland and cotton tiles as well as the fabric sprite in `/resources/items/custom.png`, in addition to a lot of other spritework.

 Thanks to [190n](https://github.com/190n) for their work on the resource embedding system (since removed).

-Sprites in `/resources/items/franuka.png` were made by [Franuka](https://twitter.com/franuka_art) and are not governed by this project's license.
+Sprites credited to [Franuka](https://twitter.com/franuka_art) are not governed by this project's license.

-See `/resources/CREDIT.txt` for more credits.

 ## Contribution Ideas
 If you'd like to contribute, here are some ideas, ordered roughly from easiest to hardest.